 When do you want to begin receiving Social Security?
 All too often the answer is as soon as possible and not at your full retirement age or later.
 Social Security is just one tool of your retirement income strategy.
 You must analyze the benefit options and determine how they best work with your other retirement assets.
 The differences will have financial repercussions that you (and your spouse) will have to live with for 20+ years.

 Full retirement age

-If you work for more than ten years, then you qualify for Social Security benefits.
-The benefit is calculated through a formula based on your highest 35 years of earnings, or however many years you did work if it was less than 35.
+If you work for more than ten years, you qualify for Social Security benefits.
+The benefit is calculated through a formula based on your highest 35 years of earnings or however many years you did work if it was less than 35.

-This calculation is the amount you will receive at Full Retirement Age (FRA).
+You will receive this calculation at Full Retirement Age (FRA).
 Your FRA depends on when you were born.

 Between 1943 – 1954: Your FRA is age 66

 1959: 66 & 10 mo

 Your full retirement age is the benchmark.
 Begin Social Security before your FRA and you’ll receive a reduced benefit.
 On the other hand, delay Social Security beyond your FRA and the benefit increases.